 - Right-click on ligand –> ‘Autodock’ –> ‘Make Ligand’.
 Repeat this step for all ligands.

-After that you will notice under the ‘Autodock’ tab, it has prepared their PDBQT files itself.
+After that you will notice under the ‘Autodock’ tab, it has prepared all PDBQT files itself.

 Defining grid box